matthewdavis505/Blob-Storage/README.md

 # Blob-Storage
-How to store large data in Blob Storage (Binary Large Object) also known as Object Storage and Container Storage <br />
+How to store large data in Blob Storage (Binary Large Object) also known as Object Storage and Container Storage.

 This tutorial outlines storing of large amounts of unstructured object data.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.<br />

 <h2>Environments and Technologies Used</h2>